 Photo by Malte Helmhold on Unsplash.

 Despite all those advances, both in terms of performance and in terms of simplicity, there is definitely still room for improvement.
-One aspect which holds promise for improved ASR performance is speaker (or, more broadly, domain/environment) adaptation.
+One aspect which holds promise for improved ASR performance is speaker (or, more broadly, domain/environment) adaptation and personalization.
 In general, since ASR systems depend on the data they are trained on, their performance can degrade when the conditions of use substantially differ from the training conditions.
-By the term adaptation we refer to the process of adjusting an already trained model to fit new, probably unseen, evaluation conditions.
-Thus, adaptation tries to compensate for the potential mismatch between training and testing data.
+Adaptation tries to compensate for the potential mismatch between training and testing data.